 Mrs. Orton was the assistant director for the Bryan High School ShyAnnes before returning to Austin to get married.
 She taught Pilates full time at various studios around town for a year before coming to work at Anderson.

-Mrs. Orton is looking forward to her fourth year at Anderson and will be teaching Dance I, Dance III/IV, Athletes Dance, and is the director for the Trojan Belles.
+Mrs. Orton is looking forward to her sixth year at Anderson and will be teaching Dance I, Dance III/IV, Athletes Dance, and is the director for the Trojan Belles.

 Ms. Mraz is a recent graduate from Texas A&M University as a Marketing major with a dance minor.
 While at Texas A&M, she was on the Aggie Dance Team and served as Captain for two years.
 She also worked at Expressions Dance and Music where she taught a variety of dance styles to students of all ages.

-Ms. Mraz is looking forward to being the new Assistant Director of The Trojan Belles and getting the chance to work with the students of Anderson High School!
+Ms. Mraz is looking forward to another year as The Assistant Director of The Trojan Belles and getting the chance to work with the students of Anderson High School!